 What Is a Content Calendar?

-Content calendars also go by many names: social media calendars, blog calendars, or editorial calendars.
+Content calendar also goes by many names: social media calendar, blog calendar, or editorial calendar.

 What is the Importance of a Content Calendar in the iGaming Vertical?

 The benefits of a content calendar for iGaming content marketers are immense.